 Private instruction is offered in music composition.
 In order to register in Applied Composition (MUSC2410), students must submit a portfolio of compositions (scores and recordings) to the School of Fine Art and Music at the time of course selection.
 Interviews are held prior to the first day of classes each semester (see School of Fine Art and Music for interview schedule).
 In order to enrol in Applied Composition, students must be registered in a Music program: Area of Concentration (General Program), Major or Minor (Honours Program).
 Applied Composition courses are designed to be taken during successive Fall and Winter terms.
-If this sequence is interrupted for more than one semester, students must achieve a minimum grade of 70% in Applied Composition courses in order to proceed to the next level.
+If this sequence is interrupted for more than one semester, students may be required to reapply before registering to continue in Applied Composition.
+Students must achieve a minimum grade of 70% in Applied Composition courses in order to proceed to the next level.